flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-### How do I lay out my widgets?
-Where is my Storyboard?
+### Widget Layout

-In iOS, you might use a Storyboard file
+In UIKit, you might use a Storyboard file
 to organize your views and set constraints,
 or you might set your constraints programmatically in your view controllers.
 In Flutter, declare your layout in code by composing a widget tree.